calebjmatthews/endless-desert/concept.md

 Beginning of game:
   - Some messages to introduce setting
+    - "Rumors say anything can be found in the desert: ancient knowledge, buried jade, even a path back from the land of the dead.
+But perhaps it was foolish to run towards its center on your own."
+    - "Your food and water are long gone, your breath gasping and your steps slow, when you find a ruined village."
   - Start with no tabs, just a single button that says "Look around".
 Clicking this displays another introductory message, unlocks the "Resources" and "Buildings" tabs, and gives a small quantity of water, lentils, seeds, clay, and sand
+    - "There are signs of conflict here: a shattered gate, broken doors, and ransacked huts.
+But there aren't any bodies.
+Maybe the villagers fled as the raiders approached.
+You find some meager leavings in the rubble."
   - Inside the "Buildings" tab have "Broken cistern", "Decaying shack", "Ruined huts", "Fallow field", "Shattered gate", and "Abandoned market"
   - Second action is in the "Build" button: "Repair cistern", which creates the cistern building and gives a large amount of water
   - Third action: "Refurbish housing", which creates one hut and the study, which unlocks the "Research" tab